An image of a motherboard that resembles the infrastructure of a city

 Going to the Cloud with Infrastructure-as-Code Means Transformation

 When faced with a lack of available capacity, resources, personnel or enthusiasm for change, enterprise organizations should strongly consider not reinventing the wheel.
 They'll end up with half-baked cloud deployments with abundant mis-configration, inconsistencies, and security flaws.
+Cloud infrastructure support becomes crucial in such scenarios.

 When done correctly, infrastructure-as-code can unlock massive scaling and efficiency potential in any cloud deployment, and many of the most successful technology and software companies rely on it heavily.
 However, it is a significant cultural, operational and process transformation that may require significant investment and dependence on outside resources.
 Platform-as-a-service offers a great way to take advantage of the scaling and performance offered by the cloud without the operational burden.